The Fund supports several networks of state health policymakers to help identify, inspire, and inform policy leaders.

-Paul D. Cleary is an interim editor of The Milbank Quarterly.
-He is also a former editorial director of the Fund and past editor of The Milbank Quarterly (1992-2000).
+Paul D. Cleary is a former editorial director of the Milbank Memorial Fund and past editor of The Milbank Quarterly (1992-2000).
 Dr. Cleary is the Anna M.R.
 Lauder Professor of Public Health and former dean of the Yale School of Public Health, a member of the Institute of Medicine, and a Distinguished Fellow of AcademyHealth.
 In 2002 he received the Distinguished Investigator Award from the Academy for Health Services Research and Health Policy (now AcademyHealth).
-Dr. Cleary is principal investigator (PI) of one of two Consumer Assessment of Healthcare Providers and Systems studies funded by the Agency for Healthcare Research and Quality to develop survey protocols for collecting and reporting information from consumers regarding their health care; he is also PI and director of the Yale Center for Interdisciplinary Research on AIDS.
+Dr. Cleary is principal investigator (PI) of one of two Consumer Assessment of Healthcare Providers and Systems studies funded by the Agency for Healthcare Research and Quality to develop survey protocols for collecting and reporting information from consumers regarding their health care.
 He earned MS and PhD degrees from the University of Wisconsin.

 Get the Latest from the Milbank Memorial Fund